 Uber and Lyft drivers carry more than 10 million riders each day.
-Yet they have no special training, and they have been subjected to only the most cursory background checks.
+Yet they have no special training, and they have been subjected to only cursory background checks.
 When the driver causes a rider harm, the rider is often left to seek redress from the insurance policy provided by the rideshare company.
 But that insurer’s sole mission is to deny the rider’s claim.
 If you’ve been injured during a rideshare or assaulted by your Uber or Lyft driver in or around Redwood City, consult with our attorneys.
 We can help get you compensation to which you are entitled.

 Uber and Lyft are set up to avoid responsibility for the injuries their enterprises cause.
 For example, as a first line of defense, both companies claim they are not responsible for drivers’ accidents because those drivers are independent contractors rather than employees.